 This page offers a rich mix of background information about the people, places, and the past that went into making Mining for Justice.

 In this book Chloe, Roelke, and others are forced to face the question, just how far are you willing to go to protect the people you love?

-This story takes place in September 1983 in Eagle, Palmyra, and Mineral Point, Wisconsin—with an historical plotline set in Cornwall, England, during the 1820s and Mineral Point in the 1830s and 1860s.
+The story takes place in September 1983 in Eagle, Palmyra, and Mineral Point, Wisconsin, with an historical plotline set in Cornwall, England during the 1820s and Mineral Point in the 1830s and 1860s.

 Chloe Ellefson is excited to be learning about Wisconsin's early Cornish immigrants and mining history while on temporary assignment at Pendarvis, a historic site in charming Mineral Point.